byronwang93/New-Personal-Website/README.md

 Update(s) for the future:
 - update the site to be responsive through the application of the flex model
+- update the dark/light mode feature to retain the lighting after a user comes back to the site

 I'll be updating this ReadMe after major updates to the site so stay tuned!